hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 **Symptoms:**

-* Update Failed with error message "Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overriden via single_controller setting - See README.rst"
+* Update Failed with error message "Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overridden via single_controller setting - See README.rst"

 **Solutions:**